svetob/postnord/README.md

 ## design goals

-- run excellently on most machines with default configuration
+- run excellently on all modern machines with default configuration
+- prefer simplicity over features
 - an intuitive, easy-to-use API
 - never lose data
 - abstract internals away from user
 - stable and reliable at any scale
-- prefer simplicity over features